DeepLearningClub/pasteur-gpu-cluster/README.md

 ```
 This means, you are ready to go.

-Again, within this shell, you shouldn't run any actuall code, because it's on the submission node, so it doesn't even have a GPU.
+Again, within this shell, you shouldn't run any actual code, because it's on the submission node, so it doesn't even have a GPU.

 In order to run it on the GPU nodes, follow the next step.